You can email Chuck at email@example.com

 Currently the Program Director for Animation and Visual Effects at Azusa Pacific University, Chuck's animation career began at Disney TV Animation where he was a member of the Special Projects team drawing the Genie, Timon and Pumbaa, Winnie the Pooh, etc. He's worked as a storyboard artist, animation director, animator, character designer, development artist, etc.

-A member of The Animation Guild and the Society of Children’s Book Writers and Illustrators; Chuck's illustrative work has been included in a number of esteemed publications including Spectrum: The Best in Contemporary Fantastic Art, Infected By Art, Imagine FX, and Exposé.
+A member of The Animation Guild and the Society of Children’s Book Writers and Illustrators; Chuck has created art for Magic the Gathering and his illustrative work has been included in a number of esteemed publications including Spectrum: The Best in Contemporary Fantastic Art, Infected By Art, Imagine FX, and Exposé.

 If you're curious about the processes and tools I use when making a picture, I've shared step-by-step articles in both the Garden Clan: Inpsiration Sketchbook and the Beowulf Art Book.
 I've also posted numerous step-by-step articles online at chuckimation.tumblr.com.